 Ashley Rescot is a professional violinist, educator, writer, and Fulbright Scholar.
+She has run her own violin studio for nearly a decade.
 An aficionado of music, pedagogy, family, faith, and language, she writes about her life as a musician.
 Stay tuned for her music novel!

 At the age of two, Ashley began violin under her mother’s tutelage.
 Family performances with her mom, four sisters, aunts, cousins, and grandmother comprise her fondest childhood memories.